 FN must have no plans to cease employment while the PR petition is pending; and

-Position must be permanent in nature.
+The position must be permanent in nature.
 The sponsoring department must write a Department Letter of Support (template available) stating the permanent nature of the position.
-USCIS defines permanent as “tenured, tenure-track or for an indefinite or unlimited duration of which employee has expectation of continued employment unless there is good cause for termination.”
+USCIS defines permanent as “tenured, tenure-track or for an indefinite or unlimited duration of which employee has expectations of continued employment unless there is good cause for termination.”
 Permanent does not mean forever.
 Research Associate positions are not considered permanent.

 To ensure appropriate deadlines are met, departments should initiate the PR process as follows:

-Optional Recruitment: Immediately upon the start date of the faculty employment at UA, but no later than twelve (12) months from the date the selection committee chose the FN for the position.
-The date of selection is not the same as the date of offer.
+Optional Recruitment: Immediately upon the start date of the faculty employment at UArizona, but no later than twelve (12) months from the date the selection committee chose the FN for the position.
+The date of the selection is not the same as the date of the offer.

 Outstanding Professor/Researcher: After the completion of one (1) full year in H-1B status, but no later than the beginning of the FNs fifth year in H-1B status.
 For example, if Dr. Smith’s H-1B status began 3/1/2005, begin the PR process on 3/1/2006, but no later than 3/1/2010.